 “One of the misconceptions regarding rheumatoid arthritis (RA) is that when a knee or hip replacement is done that the RA in the joint is gone, which isn’t true,” Rapuri explains.
 “Also, patients will have a very different prognosis based on their type of arthritis, so an RA patient having a knee replacement won’t be the same as an osteoarthritis patient.”

-In an article reviewing treatment options for patients with joint pain from last fall, Donald Hohman, M.D., an orthopedic surgeon and joint replacement specialist on the medical staff at Texas Health Center for Diagnostics & Surgery, explains the importance of maintaining realistic expectations when facing joint replacement surgery.
+In an article reviewing treatment options for patients with joint pain, Karim Elsharkawy, M.D., an orthopedic surgeon at Texas Center for Joint Replacement, a Texas Health Physicians Group practice, explains the importance of maintaining realistic expectations when facing joint replacement surgery.